nnnkate/DiscountApp/README.md

 # DiscountApp

+***For reviewers:*** *I didn't use size classes here because we don't need to rotate the screen ("App must work only in Landscape orientation").*

 The app shows some special offer/discount to user.
 After activating this offer, app displays popup screen with exact time when this offer was activated.
+The app was written in MVC architecture.

 ![](https://user-images.githubusercontent.com/70803144/177036558-483f0760-dc5b-4712-b4f9-bc6f77bbe75d.gif)